Regenerative Hemp Farming in South Africa

 With more than 25,000 industrial applications, hemp farming could unlock an industry with a potential value of R27 billion annually and create thousands of jobs.
 In addition to the economic benefits, hemp also lends itself to regenerative farming: the plant is able to sequester carbon, it needs less water than many other plants, and it can be grown largely without herbicides and pesticides.

-Is it legal to grow hemp in South Africa?
+Is it legal to farm hemp in South Africa?

 Both private use and private cultivation of cannabis was decriminalised by a Constitutional Court judgment in September 2018.
 In May 2020, the government redefined industrial hemp with a 0.2% tetrahydrocannabinol (THC) guideline and are now taking the next steps to make regenerative hemp farming in South Africa a possibility.